mobxjs/mobx/docs/refguide/observe.md

 The `intercept` should tell MobX what needs to happen with the current change.
 Therefor it should do one of the following things:
 1. Return the received `change` object as-is from the function, in wich case the mutation will be applied.
 2. Modify the `change` object and return it, for example to normalize the data.
-Not all fields are modifyable, see below.
+Not all fields are modifiable, see below.
 3. Return `null`, this indicates that the change can be ignored and shouldn't be applied.
 This is a powerful concept to make your objects for example temporarily immutable.
 4. Throw an exception, for example if some invariant isn't met.